Clementine (The Walking Dead): Concept and creation

 Telltale had intended for The Walking Dead: The Final Season to be their final game featuring Clementine.
 As they were in the midst of developing and releasing this season, the studio suffered from a major financial crisis, forcing them to lay off nearly all of their staff and shutter existing projects.
 On this news, Robert Kirkman and others at Skybound Entertainment considered how they could finish the game, as Kirkman felt it was necessary to complete Clementine's story.
 Skybound brought in a portion of the former Telltale staff that had been working on The Final Season to complete the remaining episodes.
 In the one-shot spin-off "Negan Lives" comic published in July 2020, Kirkman ended the comic with a letter to the series fans, closing it with "P.S.
 Clementine Lives", which was taken as a hint that Kirkman may be involved with a means of re-introducing Clementine to The Walking Dead world.
 Kirkman again alluded to a possible future work involving Clementine at the 2020 virtual New York Comic Con.
 An issue of Image Comics' Skybound X, featuring stories from various Skybound properties, including one story around Clementine in The Walking Dead universe, was published in July 2021.

-A three-book series, titled Clementine, released by Skybound starting in June 22, 2022.
-The series is being drawn and written by Tillie Walden.
+A three-book series, titled Clementine, was released by Skybound starting on June 22, 2022, and concluded on June 25, 2025.
+The series is drawn and written by Tillie Walden.
 Clementine makes a cameo appearance in the 2021 remaster of Sam & Max: Beyond Time and Space, with Hutchinson reprising her voice role.